Maya Weug

-Maya Martine Els Weug (born 1 June 2004) is a Dutch, Belgian, and Spanish racing driver who competes in F1 Academy for MP Motorsport as part of the Ferrari Driver Academy.
+Maya Martine Els Weug (born 1 June 2004) is a Dutch, Spanish, and Belgian racing driver competing in Belcar for ART Racing.

-She previously finished third overall in the 2024 F1 Academy season with Prema Racing, and scored points in the 2023 Formula Regional European Championship for KIC Motorsport.
+She previously finished third in F1 Academy in 2024 with Prema Racing and runner-up in 2025 with MP Motorsport, and scored points in the 2023 Formula Regional European Championship for KIC Motorsport.
 She has been a Ferrari junior since 2021—the first female driver ever to join the programme.

 Career

 Karting

 Weug started karting when she was seven years old.
 She has competed in multiple national championships, such as the Spanish Karting Championship, where she finished second in the Alevin Class in 2015.
-2016 was Weug's first year on the international karting stage, where she would immediately show her talent, winning the WSK Final Cup in the 60 Mini category, where she beat fellow future academy member Dino Beganovic.
-In the next four years, the Dutch racer continued to compete on the international karting stage, making appearances in both the CIK-FIA Karting European Championship and Karting World Championship; her best result in the former ended up being a 17th place in 2020.
+2016 was Weug's first year on the international karting stage, where she would immediately show her talent, winning the WSK Final Cup in the 60 Mini category, where she beat fellow future Ferrari Driver Academy member Dino Beganovic.
+In the next four years, Weug continued to compete on the international karting stage, making appearances in both the CIK-FIA Karting European Championship and Karting World Championship; her best result in the former ended up being a 17th place in 2020.

 In October 2020, Weug was nominated as one of twenty female drivers of ages between 12 and 16 to compete in the Girls on Track - Rising Stars programme organized by the FIA Women in Motorsport Commission, with the reward for the victor of the shootout being a place in the Ferrari Driver Academy.
 Weug made it into the final selection stage alongside Doriane Pin, Julia Ayoub and Antonella Bassani, and on 22 January it was announced that she had won the shootout and would be joining the FDA.